mkoskim/mawe/README.md

 MAWE
 ====

-MAWE - Advanced Writer's Editor - as Python.
-This time I think we use Tkinter so it works on Windows without modifications (hopefully).
+MAWE - Advanced Writer's Editor - written with Python.

 Keep in mind, that this is also sketching for web version.